Chrisdeleon91/Module-14-Algorithmic-Trading-Challenge/README.md

 # Module-14-Algorithmic-Trading-Challenge

-In this module, I learned how to use Pandas and the JupyterLab IDE to collect, prepare, and analyze financial data.
+In this module, I learned how to use Pandas and the JupyterLab IDE to collect, prepare and analyze financial data.

 For this Challenge, I’ll assume the role of a financial advisor at one of the top five financial advisory firms in the world.
 My firm constantly competes with the other major firms to manage and automatically trade assets in a highly dynamic environment.
 In recent years, my firm has heavily